aidanboyne/BCM/_posts/2023-09-11-FOM_W3_Lectures.md

 The **pancreas** has endocrine function (insulin from Beta cells and glucagon from Alpha cells), along with exocrine function (digestive enzymes)

+## **Anatomy of the Nervous System**

+The nervous system is primarily categorized into two main parts:
+1. **Central Nervous System (CNS)**: Comprises the **brain** and **spinal cord**.
+2. **Peripheral Nervous System (PNS)**: Consists of all nervous tissues outside the CNS.

+### **Neurons (Nerve Cells)**
+- Fundamental units of the nervous system.
+- Main section is the **cell body** which contains the nucleus.
+- Extensions from the cell body:
+  - **Dendrites**: Short projections that receive electrical signals.
+  - **Axon (Nerve Fiber)**: Single long extension that transmits electrical impulses.
+    - Many axons have a **myelin sheath**, a lipid-protein layer that accelerates impulse conduction.
+    - The end of an axon is the **axon terminal** which can connect to a dendrite of another neuron at a **synapse**, enabling neuron communication.
+- Types of Neurons:
+  - **Multipolar Neurons**: Common type, with multiple dendrites and a single axon.
+E.g., motor neurons controlling voluntary muscles.
+  - **Bipolar Neurons**: One dendrite and one axon, often acting as sensory neurons.
+E.g., cells in the nasal cavity for the sense of smell.
+  - **Pseudounipolar Neurons**: Seemingly single but double process extending from the cell body, with both sensory and central processes.

+### **Neuroglia (Glial Cells)**
+- Supporting cells of the nervous system.
+- Functions include nourishing and aiding neurons.
+- There are more glial cells than neurons in the body (5:1 ratio).

+### **Central Nervous System (CNS)**
+- **Gray Matter**:
+  - Found in the outer part of the brain as the **cerebral cortex**.
+  - Contains neuron cell bodies.
+  - In the spinal cord, it appears butterfly-shaped with **anterior** and **posterior horns**.
+- **White Matter**:
+  - Inner part of the brain, mainly axons transmitting signals.
+  - The myelin sheath gives it a white appearance.
+  - In the spinal cord, it surrounds the gray matter.
+- **Nucleus**: A group of neuron cell bodies in the CNS.
+E.g., basal nuclei in the brain.
+- **Tract**: A bundle of axons in the CNS.
+E.g., corticospinal tract.

+### **Peripheral Nervous System (PNS)**
+- **Ganglion**: Group of cell bodies in the PNS.
+E.g., dorsal root ganglion.
+- **Nerve**: Bundle of axons in the PNS.
+  - **Spinal Nerves**: Arise from the spinal cord.
+They combine sensory (**dorsal roots**) and motor (**ventral roots**) fibers.
+There are 31 pairs of spinal nerves categorized by region and level (e.g., T5 spinal nerve for the fifth thoracic region).
+They further branch into **anterior** and **posterior rami**.
+  - **Cranial Nerves**: 12 pairs arising from the brain, mainly serving the head and neck.
+They can be sensory, motor, or mixed.

+### **Dermatomes and Myotomes**
+- **Dermatome**: Skin area innervated by a specific spinal nerve.
+E.g., T10 dermatome around the belly button.
+- **Myotome**: Muscle area supplied by a particular spinal nerve.
+- They help visualize regions supplied by each spinal nerve pair.

+## **Peripheral Nervous System (PNS) Subdivisions**

+### **1. Somatic Nervous System**
+- **Function**: Controls voluntary actions and conveys sensory information.
+- **Somatic Sensory Fibers**: Transmit sensory information such as touch, pain, temperature, and proprioception.
+- **Somatic Motor Fibers**: Innervate skeletal muscles to control voluntary actions.

+### **2. Autonomic Nervous System (ANS)**
+Controls involuntary body activities.
+- **Visceral Motor Fibers**: Carry motor signals to smooth muscle (e.g., intestinal walls for peristalsis), cardiac muscle, and glands.
+- **Visceral Sensory Fibers**: Carry sensory information from organs to CNS.
+  - **Function**: Continuously regulate the activity of the visceral motor neurons of the ANS.
+  - **Example**: Monitoring oxygen levels in blood, blood pressure, or stomach fullness after eating.

+### **3. Special Sensory Fibers**
+Convey sensory information related to special senses: smell, sight, taste, hearing, and balance.
+While not strictly part of the somatic or autonomic systems, they can influence both.

+### **Autonomic Nervous System (ANS) Details**
+#### **Subdivisions**:
+1. **Sympathetic Nervous System (SNS)**:
+   - Activated during 'fight or flight' situations.
+   - Effects include pupil dilation, increased heart rate and blood pressure, and prioritizing blood flow to essential organs like the brain and muscles.
+   - Reduces activity in non-essential organs during stress (e.g., kidneys, digestive system).
+2. **Parasympathetic Nervous System (PSNS)**:
+   - Activated during 'rest and digest' scenarios.
+   - Reduces heart rate and blood pressure, increases digestion and blood flow to non-essential organs.
+3. **Enteric Nervous System**: Sometimes considered the third subdivision.
+Regulates the gastrointestinal tract, capable of acting independently but also influenced by the CNS.

+#### **Neural Communication in ANS**:
+- **Preganglionic Neuron**: First neuron sending a signal from the CNS.
+All arise from between **T1-L3**. and leave through anterior rami.
+  - Nuclei in the **intermediolateral nucleus**.
+  - Exit via **anterior root** and enter **anterior rami** of spinal nerves **T1-T3**.
+  - Upon entering the sympathetic chain, these fibers have four potential pathways to synapse with postganglionic counterparts:
+    1. **Direct Synapse**: Immediately connect with the postganglionic cell body in the **paravertebral ganglion** at the same vertebral level.
+    2. **Ascend in Chain**: Pass through the paravertebral ganglion, ascend the sympathetic chain, and synapse at a higher vertebral level.
+    3. **Descend in Chain**: Pass through the paravertebral ganglion, descend the sympathetic chain, and synapse at a lower vertebral level.
+    4. **Splanchnic Route**: Bypass synapsing in the paravertebral ganglia, continue via **splanchnic nerves** to synapse in **prevertebral ganglia** located anterior to the aorta.
+- **Postganglionic Neuron**: Neuron that the preganglionic neuron synapses with, usually the effector neuron.
+  1. Those synapsing in the **paravertebral ganglia** enter the **gray rami communicantes**, then re-enter and travel along spinal nerves to their target organs.
+  2. Fibers bypassing the sympathetic chain continue to the **prevertebral ganglia** to synapse on postganglionic fibers targeting specific organs.
+- **Sympathetic Neurons**: Have _short_ preganglionic and _long_ postganglionic fibers.
+- **Parasympathetic Neurons**: Have _long_ preganglionic and _short_ postganglionic fibers.

+### **Enteric Nervous System (Gut Brain)**
+- **Subdivisions**:
+  - **Submucosal Plexus (Meissner Plexus)**: Regulates secretion and absorption in the mucosa.
+  - **Myenteric Plexus (Auerbach Plexus)**: Regulates tone and contractions in the gut wall.
+- Can act autonomously but influenced by the CNS.
+The PSNS stimulates digestive activities, while the SNS inhibits them.

+## **Lymphatic System Overview**

+- **Primary Function**: Protects the body from invaders, maintains fluid levels, and absorbs dietary fat.
+- **Components**:
+  - **Lymph**: Clear or slightly yellow fluid transported through lymphatic vessels.
+  - **Lymphocytes**: White blood cells that play a central role in immune responses.
+  - **Lymphatic vessels and plexuses**: Tubes similar to blood vessels that transport lymph.
+  - **Lymph nodes**: Filter lymph and house lymphocytes and other white blood cells.
+  - **Other lymphoid organs**: Organs like thymus, bone marrow, spleen, and tonsils that produce or house lymphocytes.

+### **Lymph and Lymphatic Vessels**

+- **Origin**: About 10% of fluid from capillary beds leaks into the extracellular space, becoming lymph when entering lymphatic capillaries.
+- **Lymphatic Capillaries**: Tiny, porous capillaries scattered throughout the body, forming lymphatic plexuses.
+- **Lymphatic Vessels**: Larger vessels formed by merging capillaries, which carry lymph through lymph nodes and eventually into lymphatic trunks.
+- **Lymphatic Trunks**: Drain large body regions.
+For example, subclavian trunks drain the upper limbs.
+- **Lymphatic Ducts**: Final, larger channels formed by converging trunks.
+There are two main ducts:
+  - **Right Lymphatic Duct**: Drains lymph from the right side of the head, neck, chest, and upper limb.
+It empties into the right venous angle (junction of right internal jugular vein and right subclavian vein).
+  - **Thoracic Duct**: Drains lymph from the rest of the body.
+Begins as the cisterna chyli, passes through the thoracic cavity, and empties into the left venous angle.
+Ultimately, its contents mix with blood in the superior vena cava, heading to the right atrium of the heart.

+### **Lymph Nodes**

+- **Function**: Filter lymph and check for foreign invaders.
+- **Placement**: Typically close to each other, either superficial or deep in the body.
+- **Major Groups**:
+  - **Upper Body**:
+    - **Cervical Lymph Nodes**: Both sides of the neck.
+    - **Posterior Mediastinal Lymph Nodes**: Between the heart and vertebral column.
+    - **Axillary Lymph Nodes**: In the axilla or armpit region.
+    - **Cubital Lymph Nodes**: In the cubital fossa on the anterior part of the elbow.
+  - **Lower Body**:
+    - **Lumbar Lymph Nodes**: Near the inferior vena cava and abdominal aorta.
+    - **Iliac Lymph Nodes**: Around the iliac blood vessels.
+    - **Inguinal Lymph Nodes**: Around the groin.
+    - **Popliteal Lymph Nodes**: Behind the knees.

+This summary provides an overview of the lymphatic system, emphasizing its components and the journey of lymph through the body, and highlighting the major lymph node groups and their locations.